 Personal, Social and Health Education (PSHE), SRE and P4C

 Pupil participation is integral to our school’s vision and ethos; there are clear structures in place to capture pupils’ voice and pupils have a range of opportunities to influence decisions which affect them.
 We cannot change the socio-economic or aspirational backgrounds our children come from.
 From the moment some children walk through the door they have the odds stacked against them whereas some children are the focus and treasured by their entire family.
 Life is not fair.
 Therefore our Our You, Me and PSHE Scheme and our MindMate Champion lessons are integral to our curriculum.
-PSHE is treated as a core subject in our school due to the context of our children and their needs.
+PSHE is treated as a core subject in our school due to the context of our children and their needs and is taught weekly.
 We use our curriculum to enable our children to become healthy, independent and responsible members of a society.
 It aims to help them understand how they are developing personally and socially, and tackles many of the moral, social and cultural issues that are part of growing up.

 The Aims of our PSHE Curriculum